pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Antifragile romantic relationships

+I wamt to be clear: adopting polyamory & ENM style of relationships is optional.
+Upgrading our mindsets to place communication at the center...

 Now imagine the level of communication it takes with multiple romantic partners.
 Can it be done?
 Yes.
 People have done it for years. (cite More Than Two)

-I wamt to be clear: adopting polyamory & ENM style of relationships is optional.
-Upgrading our mindsets about how we create romatic relstionships ...